jerryc-nguyen/ng-photo-grid/README.md

     ```javascript
     <div ng-photo-grid="" images="images" grid-options="gridOptions"></div>
     ```
 ####4.
-Open browser, if your images was random display, you can refresh (F5) browser again to see how the grid was built for others dimension like the example.
+Open browser, if your images were random, you can refresh (F5) browser again to see others style of grid was built.

 #MIT License